Kasjan4/Skii/README.md

             })}
 ```

-- A cloudinary widget implemented to allow the user to upload an avatar in the update account option
+- A cloudinary widget implemented to allow the user to upload an avatar in the update account option.

 ```js
     window.cloudinary.createUploadWidget(